jvitku/rl/smdp/README.md

 ## Changelog

-* working on test asm/AsmRosCommunicationTests.java, TODO: the communication does not work now.
+* Greedy and EpsilonGreedy tested, TODO: test the ImportanceBased ones

 * several test files renamed so that they have not java type and do not cause errors, TODO use them for testing QLearning